apache/cloudstack-docs-admin/source/administration.rst

    AutoScale.
 When a VM is deployed by using a template and when it comes up, the application should be up and running.

-   Note
-   ----

-   If the application is not running, the NetScaler device considers the VM as ineffective and continues provisioning the VMs unconditionally until the resource limit is exhausted.
+   .. note:: If the application is not running, the NetScaler device considers the VM as ineffective and continues provisioning the VMs unconditionally until the resource limit is exhausted.